A.M. Weather: Overview

-The program aired its final edition on February 3, 1995; one of the reasons behind A.M.
-Weathers cancellation was that MPT wanted to expand on its morning business news enterprise with Bloomberg L.P., the syndicated Bloomberg Business News, a repackaged half-hour daily simulcast of fledgling financial news channel Bloomberg Information TV.
-(Some A.M.
-Weather carrier stations alternatively replaced it with the American Public Television-distributed Morning Business Report, a 15-minute companion program to the Nightly Business Report that debuted in 1994.)
+A.M.
+Weather aired its final edition on February 3, 1995.
+While MPT attributed the cancellation to budgetary concerns and an unsuccessful effort to cover production and satellite uplink costs through additional funding from other PBS stations, longtime show producer Kay Bond (who, in an interview with aviation newsmagazine AOPA Pilot, disclosed that an unnamed aviation firm had agreed to help fund the program just before it was cancelled) suggested that the decision was primarily motivated by MPT's desire to expand on its morning business news collaboration with Bloomberg L.P., which included the syndicated Bloomberg Business News, a repackaged half-hour daily morning simulcast of fledgling financial news channel Bloomberg Information TV.
+(A.M.
+Weather carrier stations that did not pick up the Bloomberg program chose to replace it with the Morning Business Report, a 15-minute companion program to the Nightly Business Report that was distributed by American Public Television alongside Miami PBS station WPBT from January 1994 to December 2002.)